Catching CTA findings in a Next.js + shadcn/ui app

 }

-Two-word changes, zero remaining violations on the next PR run.
+Two-word changes, zero remaining findings on the next PR run.

 What ContentRX doesn't do here

-• Context matters.
-ACT-01 has an explicit exclusion for confirmation and status messages: "Project created" and "Payment sent" are not CTAs, so they don't need to start with a verb.
+- Context matters.
+Confirmation and status messages aren't CTAs: "Project created" and "Payment sent" don't need to start with a verb, and ContentRX won't push back on them.